Gguidini/coperativity/README.md

+# Cooperativity
-# Cooperativity - A new idea for national organization in both political and economic levels;
+#A new idea for national organization in both political and economic levels

 This idea came from a school project and a conversation during a car trip, along with the observation of countless problems in today's world.